mpolacek/lists/1001-albums.md

 - [ ] 278.
 CAN- Future Days (1973)
 - [ ] 279.
 Lou Reed, Berlin (1973)
 - [ ] 280.
 Selling England by the Pound (Genesis, 1973)
 - [ ] 281.
-Marvin Gaye- Let's Get It On
+Marvin Gaye - Let's Get It On
 - [ ] 282.
 John Martyn - Solid Air
 - [ ] 283.
 Roxy Music - For Your Pleasure
 - [ ] 284.
 Faust - Faust IV (1973)